 Applicants are asked to provide:

 Please send all materials as email attachments to: firstname.lastname@example.org, with “Research Travel Grants” in the subject line.
 Questions about the grants may be sent to the same address.

 A brief report or presentation on the research-related activities supported by the grant, and the significance to the research of the recipient, is required and must be submitted to the Director of Purdue University Archives and Special Collections within 1 year following receipt of grant funds.
 Each individual awarded a grant will be invited to give a presentation about his or her research either during the research visit or at a convenient date following the visit.

 Awards will be in given in any amount of up to the maximum amount allowed per grant ($2,000).
 Grant funds will be provided to the award recipients upon completion of the site visit and use of the facility.
 The amount of awards and the continuation of the program is dependent upon available funding.

-For researchers planning to travel between March and August 2017, the deadline for applications is January 15, 2017.
-For researchers planning to travel between September and December 2017, the deadline for applications is May 30, 2017.
 All applications must be submitted by email.
 Applications received following the deadline cannot be considered, but can be resubmitted for consideration during the following funding cycle.

 Questions may be submitted to Stephanie Schmitz, Betsy Gordon Archivist for Psychoactive Substances Research at email@example.com.